trinsic-id/v2-sdk/docs/web/index.md

 # Typescript SDK

-The Trinsic Web SDK makes it easy to interact with the Trinsic API from any client-side web application.
+The Trinsic Typescript SDK makes it easy to interact with the Trinsic API from any client-side web, Node.js, or React Native application.
 You can find the SDKs source on [Github](https://github.com/trinsic-id/sdk/tree/main/web).
 The @trinsic/trinsic package comes with Typescript bindings.

 ## Installation

 Install the package for Node or Browser from [npmjs.com <small>:material-open-in-new:</small>](https://www.npmjs.com/package/@trinsic/trinsic){target=\_blank}

+!!! note "Supported runtimes"
+    Recent browsers, Node.js (v16+), React Native (including expo) are all supported.
+[A sample react native application is here](https://github.com/trinsic-id/sdk-examples/tree/main/trinsic-react-native)

 === "Install"